zenoli/nvim-docker/README.md

     neovim-docker
 ```

+Attach to running container: `./scripts/zenovim-attach.sh`

+This is a wrapper script calling:

-Attach to running container: `docker exec -it zenovim bash`
+`docker exec -it zenovim bash`

+Hello